prams2104/prams2104.github.io/_tabs/about.md

 ### Beyond Engineering

 I'm deeply curious about how different fields connect.
-I've minored in Finance (markets are just puzzles with money), previously studied Theatre (why not?), and love finding unexpected parallels—like how cricket strategy relates to business decision-making, or how AI intersects with creativity.
+I've minored in Business (markets are just puzzles with money), previously studied Theatre (why not?), and love finding unexpected parallels—like how cricket strategy relates to business decision-making, or how AI intersects with creativity.

 When I'm not coding or studying, you'll find me:
 - Running marathons (completed one, still recovering)